(New England) Contra

 partner swing man could raise l. hand for lady to twirl-out Cw..
 (12)

-B1: Promenade across the set (passing to the right of neighbors), could complete with double-handed, overhead turn (lady ½ Cw., man ½ Ccw.) facing back (lady on the right), join hands to… (10)
+B1: Promenade across the set (passing to the right of neighbors), could complete with double-handed, overhead turn (lady ½ Cw., man ½ CCw.) facing back (lady on the right), join hands in a circle to… (8)

 B2: R-L pull-by along the line, (4)